foxycom/reinforcement-learning/README.md

 3. Field of view (FOV): ```120```
 4. Resolution (Width, Height): ```(160, 120)```

-### Notes
-Shapely has to be installed in order the train module to work.
-However, it is known to make troubles on Windows.

 ## Credits
 Related Paper: ["Learning to Drive in a Day"](https://arxiv.org/pdf/1807.00412.pdf).